CartoDB/carto-selfhosted/customizations/README.md

 + # POSTGRES_ADMIN_PASSWORD=<verySecureRandomPassword>
 ```

-2. Uncomment the external postgres configuration
+2. Uncomment the external postgres configuration:

 ```diff
 # Your custom configuration for an external postgres database (comment when local postgres)